Bridgekin/Bridgekin/README.md

 3. In a seperate terminal tab, ```cd client```
 4. Start server: ``` npm run start ```

+C. More setup
+To continue running the app, you'll need to get Redis running, local cache, to house Sidekiq, job-scheduler which works on top of ActiveJob.
+Aside from basic installationof Redis/Sidekiq, there shouldn't be too many hiccups, but let me know if you have any questions.

+You'll also need to setup ngrok, a program which exposes a public endpoint (locally), for our enrichment services like Full-Contact and Hunter.
+Both of these services use webhooks to relay data back.
+So, on the first call, you'll request information, and will get a response (200) which means they're processing this request.
+They'll then send the response (with requested information) back to the address you've specified (locally, this is an ngrok endpoint), for you us to then process.

 ## V1
 ## Problem
 Business professionals have no transparency into the opportunities and trusted peers in their network